anjsri878/loats/about.markdown

 permalink: /about/
 ---

 Hello!
-Welcome to my blog :) My name is Anjana, and I am glad you decided to stop by.
+Welcome to my blog :relaxed: I'm glad you decided to stop by.

 I am 20 years old and just graduated from [UC San Diego HDSI](https://datascience.ucsd.edu/mission-and-goals/) :woman_technologist: